Thursday, May 19, 2016

 Let me cite his points, and demolish them:

 1. Joe DiMaggio did not face the best pitchers in baseball in 1941.
 Modiano specifically cites Satchel Paige and Hilton Smith, both Negro League legends who are now in the Baseball Hall of Fame, along with DiMaggio.
-DiMaggio called Paige the best pitcher he ever faced, and Modiano calls 1941 Smith's best season: 11-1 and 0.92 in official league games.
+DiMaggio called Paige the best pitcher he ever faced, and Modiano calls 1941 Smith's best season: 11-1 with an ERA of 0.92 in official league games.

-Now, I realize that I can't cite Red Ruffing and Lefty Gomez, Yankee teammates that Joe, obviously, wasn't facing.
+Now, I realize that I can't cite Red Ruffing and Lefty Gomez, Yankee teammates that Joe, obviously, wasn't going to face.
 But he did face Bob Feller and Ted Lyons, both Hall-of-Famers.
-They won 526 games between them -- despite missing time due to World War II and pitching in front of non-contenders for much of their careers.
+They won 526 games between them -- despite both of them missing time due to World War II and pitching in front of non-contenders for much of their careers.
+(Lyons was near the end, but Feller missed maybe his peak years, nearly 4 full.)
 To say, as Modiano did, that, "Joe DiMaggio never had to face a player of Satchel Paige's caliber during his streak" is monumental ignorance.

 And, by the way, it works the other way, too.
 True, DiMag didn't face Paige or Smith.
+And Feller and the other white pitchers didn't face Josh Gibson, Buck Leonard, and the other great Negro League hitters of the time.
 But Paige and Smith didn't face DiMag.
 Nor did they face Ted Williams.
 Nor did they face Jimmie Foxx.
 Nor did they face Hank Greenberg.
 Nor did they face Joe Medwick.
 Nor did they face Johnny Mize.

 By the dawn of the 1950s, it was obvious that the best players in the Negro Leagues would also be among the best players in the previously all-white major leagues.
 But the average player in the Negro Leagues was not as good as the average player in the majors.

 We saw evidence, if not proof, of this when players who had put up big numbers in the high minors reached the majors, and it just wasn't the same.
-Joe Hauser and Joe Bauman were both serious sluggers in what we would now call Triple-A. But Hauser was a flop in the majors, and Bauman never even got there.
+Joe Hauser and Joe Bauman were both serious sluggers in what we would now call Class AAA ball.
+But Hauser was a flop in the majors, and Bauman never even got there.

 Lots of players excel in the minors, but not in the majors.
 We Yankee Fans can cite Hensley "Bam-Bam" Meulens.
 Met fans can cite Gregg Jeffries.
 Satchel Paige proved that, at age 42, he could get major league hitters out.
 We have no such evidence for Hilton Smith.